cerner/terra-core/packages/terra-dropdown-button/docs/DropdownButton.md

 # Terra Dropdown Button

 The Terra Dropdown Button is a button that, when pressed, opens a dropdown with more buttons.
+It is intended to allow the user to choose from a list of options with no special emphasis on any option.

 ## Getting Started